-The erosion of the composite final cover system will be minimized by the rapid establishment of vegetation on the 3-foot-thick final protective cover layer.
+The erosion of the composite final cover system will be minimized by the rapid establishment of vegetation on the 1-foot-thick topsoil layer.
 The soil will not be heavily compacted to allow for adequate root penetration.
-Soils used for topsoil layer will be capable of supporting the final cover vegetation either as they are, or fertilizer will be introduced as needed.
+Soils used for topsoil layer will be capable of supporting the composite final cover vegetation either as they are, or fertilizer will be introduced as needed.